acellular/slterraingeneration/readme.md

 MIT LICENCE

-![Example terrain output with ages 250 and 10000](example/exampleImages/terrainExample.png) Example output from the same seed (59339) with a terrain `age` of 250 on left and 10000 on right.
+![Example terrain output with ages 250 and 10000](example/exampleImages/terrainExample.png) Example output from the same seed (59339) with a terrain `age` (controlling the number of erosion iterations) of 250 on left and 10000 on right.

 ## Using SLTerrain